 College of Letters and Science Honors Program

 UCSB's College of Letters and Science (L&S) Honors Program is available for interested students in L&S, both freshman entry and transfer.
 This program helps students explore the college, find new interests, and build connections with faculty in small seminars.
 If you would like to, you can apply in July.
-You can find more about admission and eligibility on the Honors Program website.
+You can find more about admission and eligibility on the here.

 Separately, students may earn ‘Departmental Honors’ (also known as ‘Distinction in the Major’) within their major department, typically by writing a senior thesis or engaging in a research project.